NUMEROUS OPTIONS ARE AVAILABLE IN 1031 EXCHANGES

 THE PAYER ON THE INSTALLMENT NOTE PAYS OFF THE INSTALLMENT NOTE PRIOR TO CLOSING ON THE REPLACEMENT PROPERTY

-The installment note is actually paid off during the 180-day exchange period.
+The installment note is paid off during the 180-day exchange period.
 This approach works only on short-term notes due within the 180-day exchange period.
 The payer pays off the installment note directly to the qualified intermediary, the holder of the installment note.
 The qualified intermediary adds the payoff proceeds to the existing exchange proceeds in the qualified intermediary’s account where funds are being held for the benefit of the taxpayer.
 When the replacement property is ready to close, all proceeds in the qualified intermediary’s account are wired to the closing officer handling the purchase of the replacement property.

 SELLING THE NOTE ON THE SECONDARY MARKET